Rendering

 In the second phase, Toucan applies a template engine to the context.

-Templates, combined with context data, are used to render and save the final output files.
+Templates, combined with context data, are used to render and save the final output files — such as HTML pages or API responses.